Skip to main content

 Request-Level Overrides

-Match scoring is the organization default.
+Match scoring is the workspace default.
 It applies when the screening request does not provide an explicit override.
-Core screening logic gives request-level values precedence over tenant configuration.
+Core screening logic gives request-level values precedence over workspace configuration.
 In practice:

 • a feed-level match_threshold overrides feed-stage thresholds for that feed

-• a feed-level pre_resolution_match_threshold overrides the tenant pre-resolution threshold for that feed
+• a feed-level pre_resolution_match_threshold overrides the workspace pre-resolution threshold for that feed

 • a global match_threshold acts as a legacy override and takes precedence over post-resolution threshold defaults

-• a global post_resolution_match_threshold overrides the tenant post-resolution threshold
+• a global post_resolution_match_threshold overrides the workspace post-resolution threshold

-• global or News feed-level news_geography_bias overrides the tenant News data filter
+• global or News feed-level news_geography_bias overrides workspace News geography bias

 This is important for API users.
-A tenant can keep a stable organization default while a specific API integration or investigation flow requests a narrower or wider threshold for a single submission.
+A workspace can keep a stable default while a specific API integration or investigation flow requests a narrower or wider threshold, broader News retrieval, or location inference for a single submission.
 Use this sequence when calibrating match scoring:

 1. Start from Balanced and collect examples of false positives, plausible missed matches, and high-volume review cohorts.